Baked Honey Garlic Chicken Wings

 For the Chicken Wings:

-• Preheat oven to 400F.
-Line a baking sheet with parchment paper.
+• Preheat oven to 400°F. Line a baking sheet with parchment paper, or set a wire rack on the baking sheet for extra crispy skin.

-• In a large bowl, add chicken wings and avocado oil.
-Toss chicken wings until completely covered in the avocado oil.
-Sprinkle with salt, pepper and garlic powder and toss to combine.
+• In a large bowl, toss 2 lbs chicken wings with 1 tablespoon avocado oil until coated.
+Sprinkle with 1/2 teaspoon kosher salt, 1/2 teaspoon ground black pepper, and 1/2 teaspoon garlic powder and toss again.

-• Change the oven setting to broil.
-Broil for 5 minutes, until the skin is crispy.
-Remove from the oven.
+• Switch the oven to broil.
+Broil for 5 minutes until the skin is crispy and golden.

-• In a small saucepan, combine honey, garlic, tamari, and sriracha.
-Heat over medium, stirring until the honey has dissolved into the sauce.
+• In a small saucepan, combine 1/2 cup honey, 4 cloves garlic, 1/4 cup tamari sauce, and 1 tablespoon sriracha.
+Heat over medium, stirring until the honey dissolves.

-• Turn the heat to medium-low, and stir until the sauce has thickened.
-Allow to cook an additional 5-10 minutes.
+• Reduce heat to medium-low and stir until the sauce thickens and looks glossy, about 5-10 minutes.

 Nutrition